awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 ## Creating an IAM role to allow your Amazon Redshift cluster to access AWS services<a name="authorizing-redshift-service-creating-an-iam-role"></a>

-To create an IAM role to permit your Amazon Redshift cluster to communicate with other AWS services on your behalf, take the following steps\.<a name="create-iam-role-for-aws-services"></a>
+To create an IAM role to permit your Amazon Redshift cluster to communicate with other AWS services on your behalf, take the following steps\.
+The values used in this section are examples, you can choose values based on your needs\.<a name="create-iam-role-for-aws-services"></a>

 **To create an IAM role to allow Amazon Redshift to access AWS services**